GetRegged/GetRegged-Performance-Batch/README.md

 </div>

 ## 👏 About
-GetRegged's Performance Batch is an open-source tweaking tool designed to significantly enhance your computer's performance by minimizing both input and system latency.
+GetRegged's Performance Batch is an open source tweaking tool designed to significantly enhance your computer's performance by minimizing both input and system latency.
 Whether you're a gamer or simply looking for a faster and more responsive experience, this tool empowers you to optimize your Windows operating system with ease.

 <p align="center">
 <img src="https://github.com/GetRegged/GetReggeds-Performance-Batch/blob/main/image/preview-v1.0-beta.png" width="1080">